paperclip-ui/legacy-paperclip/README.md

 ## Contributing

-Most of the focus right now for Paperclip is around the UI builder, so if you would like to help out, feel free to reach out!
+Most of the focus right now for Paperclip is around UI builder APIs, so if you would like to help out, feel free to reach out!
 Some other areas in the future will include:

 - More compilers: Java, Ruby, Python, PHP.
 - Migration tooling to help people translate their existing HTML & CSS into Paperclip UIs